Table of Contents

 You may struggle to express your emotions directly, but you do need and want someone to understand you and consider your feelings.
 If you are an INTP or INTJ, you may have an unconscious expectation that your partner can read your subtle emotional signals.
 When you are upset, exhausted, etc., you hope that they pick that up and adjust their expectations of you accordingly.
 When they do not, you may feel hurt or even express your anger in a passive-aggressive way.

-As a highly rational person, when you are pondering a question or solving a problem, you can become hyper-focused and detach yourself from others.
+As a highly rational, highly intelligent person, when you are pondering a question or solving a problem, you can become hyper-focused and detach yourself from others.
 During these times, you may choose to isolate yourself, but that does not mean you don’t care about others.
 You still care about and love your loved ones as much as you always do, you may appear distant for a while.

-You are a humanitarian at heart; you care deeply about people around you, and more so, more significant issues in the world.
-Therefore, you always meticulously consider all angles and do what is best for all regardless of your selfish interest.
-The irony is the while you are trying to solve the world’s or the community’s problems, people think of you as uncaring.
+Most highly intelligent people, unless they have psychopathic tendencies, are humanitarians at heart.
+They care deeply about people around them, and more so, more significant issues in the world.
+Therefore, they always meticulously consider all angles and do what is best for all regardless of their selfish interest.
+The irony is the while the highly intelligent person is trying to solve the world’s or the community’s problems, people think of them as uncaring.

 You keep your thoughts to yourself, but that does not mean you do not care.
 In conversations, you try to not waste words on the obvious or trivial.
 You don’t want to be competing for credits or stating the obvious, but your silence could be misinterpreted as arrogance.
 The truth is, behind your level-headedness, you have a complex inner world and incredible depth to your emotions.
 You are direct in expressing your opinions; sometimes, you don’t sugarcoat things.
 When others are not used to it, they may accuse you of being hurtful and insensitive, but that is not the truth.
 You have deep feelings, even big ups and downs on the inside, but it can be difficult for you to show it or share it.